 A robust SLA provides a satisfactory level of control.
 Organizations are free to increase it further by maintaining an internal IT team to manage certain aspects of day-to-day operations and, if necessary, step in when the MSP fails to meet the SLA.

 Myth #4: Providers of Managed Services Target Only Large Enterprises

 Small and medium-sized businesses sometimes don’t take advantage of managed services because they believe that MSPs are interested only in partnerships with large enterprises.
 This myth may stem from the fact that enterprises and large organizations, in general, have historically been among the first to embrace innovative business practices.

 Today, all organizations must embrace digitalization to maintain their ability to compete, and they have a limited set of resources to work with.
 MSPs are more than happy to help them meet their IT needs, however complex or straightforward.

 One IT area where outsourcing to a managed services provider has already become the norm is cybersecurity.
 Kaspersky’s new study of more than 5,000 IT professionals, called Global Corporate IT Security Risks Survey, discovered that 70 percent of organizations in 2021 plan to supplement their internal IT security teams during the next 12 months.
 These organizations know that MSPs can provide them with the same enterprise-grade cybersecurity solutions they provide to actual enterprises.

 Myth #5: There are Minimal Differences Between Managed Services Providers

 It’s true that some MSPs offer the same white-label products and endorse the same solutions and services, such as Microsoft 365 or Azure.
 But it would be unfair to say that all MSPs are the same.

-When you zero in your focus on a specific category of managed services providers, you’ll quickly discover major differences in the SLAs they provide, the industry best practices and standards they adhere to, as well as their willingness to meet your expectations.
+When you zero in your focus on a specific category of managed services providers, you’ll quickly discover significant differences in the SLAs they provide, the industry best practices and standards they adhere to, and their willingness to meet your expectations.